learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ## Introduction

-In this codealong, you'll get to do your first taste of a real data science workflow!
-You'll use Jupyter Notebook to import pre-written libraries, import data into your notebook from a Comma Seperated Values file (a .csv file) and you'll even get to create some plots!
+In this codealong, you'll get your first taste of a real data science workflow!
+You'll use Jupyter Notebook to import pre-written packages, import data into your notebook from a Comma Seperated Values file (a .csv file), and you'll even get to create some plots!

-Don't worry if it feels like a lot or you get confused on this codealong.
-Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and afterwards, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.
+Don't worry if some of these terms are unfamiliar or you get confused on this codealong.
+Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and afterwards, we'll go back and re-introduce all of the concepts that we skimmed over this time through.
+By the end of the section, you should have a much stronger understanding of this process - even if you have no previous programming experience.

-Don't worry about running tests for this notebook.
-Just take your time to explore the data and the code.
+Just take your time to explore the data and the code!

 ## Objectives
 You will be able to: